 Questions about funding for Mitacs Elevate?
 Please see our Frequently Asked Questions.

-Mitacs Elevate is the only postdoctoral fellowship in Canada with a professional development plan for PhD graduates.
-Throughout the two-year fellowship, fellows spend an average of 2 days per month exploring a variety of leadership and business skills topics that are relevant to Canada’s current professional climate, with instruction from industry leaders.
-Workshop topics include project management, entrepreneurship and presentation skills, among others.
+Mitacs Elevate is the only postdoctoral fellowship in Canada with a R&D management training plan for PhD graduates.
+Throughout the two-year fellowship, fellows spend approximately one to two days per month exploring a variety of leadership, business and R&D management topics that are relevant to Canada’s current professional climate, with instruction from industry leaders.
+Training activity topics include project management in the R&D environment, technology and innovation management, communication management, among others.

-Sessions are typically organized to accommodate fellows’ schedules and are held locally whenever possible.
+Training opportunities are offered throughout the year and across the country whenever possible, and are delivered through a combination of virtual and in-person mechanisms to accommodate fellows’ schedules.
+Fellows are also given access to the Elevate online learning portal, which will serve as an online resource for materials and communications related to the program and tracks fellows’ progress throughout their fellowship.
 Mitacs makes every effort to ensure that fellows are able to participate either in-person or remotely; however, they may be responsible for limited travel costs, including commuting.
-In addition to the professional development and leadership training provided by Mitacs, fellows may also receive on-site training and networking opportunities through their partner organizations.
+In addition to the professional development and R&D management training provided by Mitacs, fellows may also receive on-site training and networking opportunities through their partner organizations.

 As the professional development component is a feature unique to Mitacs Elevate and a critical part of fellows’ skills training and Mitacs program objectives, attendance at program workshops is mandatory for all participating fellows.
 Attendance is monitored by Mitacs and a failure to attend training & development sessions may result in reduction or withdrawal of funding.